ericaveltman/CESProj4/README.md

 ## How To Run (Step by Step):
 ### ESP32 code<br />
-To run wirelessly, enter you wifi name and password and change the UNI in address to your own.<br/>
+To run wirelessly, enter your wifi name and password and change the UNI in address to your own.<br/>
 Upload the .ino file to your ESP32 (or other micro controller).